-Prof Wolfgang Faber, University of Huddersfield for MSc Computer Science, MSc Software Systems, MSc Human Computer Interaction
+Prof Wolfgang Faber,

+University of Huddersfield for MSc Computer Science, MSc Software Systems,

+MSc Human Computer Interaction

-Prof Richard Everson, University of Exeter for MSc Data Science, MSc Digital Entertainment, EngD Digital Entertainment (taught component)
+Prof Richard Everson,

+University of Exeter for MSc Data Science, MSc Machine Learning and

+Autonomous Systems

 It is not appropriate for students to make direct contact with External Examiners.
 If you are dissatisfied with the process or outcome of an assessment, and are considering whether to raise this either informally or formally, the sections of this Handbook on Procedures for Academic Appeals and Dealing with a problem involving the University: Complaints give some more information about the University's procedures for student complaints and academic appeals.
 The section on Student representation sets out how students can engage with the quality management process through which the University considers and responds to External Examiners' comments and suggestions.